Ready to Buy?

 - Check the condition of the home.

-- Keep track with photos and notes in your TPG “My Little Open House” Booklet
+- Keep track with photos and notes in your VRP “My Little Open House” Booklet

 - Consider possible home improvements you might want to make so you can research costs later.